firebase/FirebaseUI-Android/README.md

 ## Using FirebaseUI for Authentication

-FirebaseUI has a wonderful built-in login dialog which you can use to provide a headful UI for your users to authenticate with.
+FirebaseUI has a built-in dialog that you can use pop up to allow your users to log in.

 ![FirebaseUI Login Dialog](doc-images/mdialog.png "FirebaseUI Login Dialog")